AntonMu/TrainYourOwnYOLO/2_Training/README.md

 Depending on your set-up, this process can take a few minutes to a few hours.
 To speed up training consider using a GPU.
 The final weights are saved in [`TrainYourOwnYOLO/Data/Model_weights`](/Data/Model_weights).

 ### Training on AWS
 If training is too slow on your local machine, you can use cloud computing services such as AWS.
-To learn more about training on AWS navigate to [`AWS`](/2_Training/AWS).
+To learn more about training on AWS navigate to the [`AWS`](/2_Training/AWS) folder.

 This concludes the training step and you are now ready to detect cat faces in new images!